sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Order of resetting modules
 ==========================

-By default, the Sphinx-Gallery will reset modules before each example is run.
+By default, Sphinx-Gallery will reset modules before each example is run.
 The choices for ``reset_modules_order`` are ``before`` (default), ``after``, and ``both``.
 If the last example run in Sphinx-Gallery modifies a module, it is recommended to use ``after`` or ``both`` to avoid leaking out a modified module to